PrideChung/FontAwesomeKit/README.md

 By default the background is transparent.
 As the name implies, this property only takes effect while drawing on image.
 You can specify a gradient color to create a gradient background, check the example project for details.

-### For Those Controls Doesn't Support Attributed String
+### Those Controls Doesn't Support Attributed String

 Some UI elements doesn't have an attributed string property, using images might be a better idea.
 Take UIBarButtonItem as an example.